le-open-source/iBus-System/README.md

 ```
 You need to set a valid location for the Front Doors trigger; refer to the guide for more info
 ```
-> Refer to step <ins>3</ins>.
+> Refer to step <ins>3</ins> of the [installation](https://github.com/le-open-source/iBus-System?tab=readme-ov-file#installation).
 You either assigned the ObjectValue to the wrong object, or didn't assign it at all

 ```
 You need to set a valid location for the Rear Doors trigger; refer to the guide for more info
 ```
-> Refer to step <ins>3</ins>.
+> Refer to step <ins>3</ins> of the [installation](https://github.com/le-open-source/iBus-System?tab=readme-ov-file#installation).
 You either assigned the ObjectValue to the wrong object, or didn't assign it at all

 ```
 You need to set a valid location for the Bus Stopping trigger; refer to the guide for more info
 ```
-> Refer to step <ins>3</ins>.
+> Refer to step <ins>3</ins> of the [installation](https://github.com/le-open-source/iBus-System?tab=readme-ov-file#installation).
 You either assigned the ObjectValue to the wrong object, or didn't assign it at all

 ## Installation